 What made you choose Imperial ?

-I chose Imperial college for its excellent reputation.
+I chose Imperial College for its excellent reputation.
 The diversity of the Computing course makes it one of the best available in the country.
 I also chose Imperial for its great location in the middle of London.

 What has your experience been as an Undergraduate, personally and academically ?

 Coming to London has been amazing.
 My time at University so far has been a very pleasant time.
 I have made lots of new friends, of many different nationalities.
-I have really enjoyed socializing and participating in numerous events with other residents of my hall.
-My first year at Imperial has enabled me to develop lifetime skills such as cooking, time-management, and also how to maintain a healthy lifestyle in general.
+I have really enjoyed socializing and participating in numerous events with other residents in my hall.
+My first year at Imperial has enabled me to develop life skills such as cooking, time-management, and also how to maintain a healthy lifestyle in general.
 I have found all of this to be very beneficial.

-From an academic point of view I have learnt so much.
+From an academic point of view, I have learnt so much.
 Although I had a keen interest in Computing before starting the course, I had little knowledge of any programming languages.
-Over the course of this first year I have learnt 5 different programming languages and have learnt a lot about computer logic, and computers in general : from reasoning about high level programs down to close-to-metal architecture and hardware.
+Over the course of this first year, I have learnt 5 different programming languages and have learnt a lot about computer logic, and computers in general: from reasoning about high-level programs down to close-to-metal architecture and hardware.

 Degree: MEng Computing

 What is your experience with the Imperial Computing Department contributing to you getting the internships that you want?

 The Computing course at Imperial has taught me a variety of different subjects.
 Many of these have been of interest for the companies I have applied to for internships.
 In particular, I think the Reasoning About Programs module is particularly useful, as this module teaches us to be very rigorous with the code that we write and is unique to Imperial’s Computing degree.
 Moreover, I have had the chance to learn a variety of Functional and Object Oriented languages, including Java, which is one of the main languages that I was required to know for my internship.